 In 1752, Fielding Lewis purchased 1,300 acres on the outskirts of Fredericksburg & asked his brother-in-law, George Washington, to survey the 861-acre portion that would be the site of Kenmore, the Lewises’ exquisite house.5 Together, Betty & Fielding Lewis had a total of 11 children, 6 of whom survived to adulthood.
 Betty Lewis also had 2 stepchildren, from Fielding's 1st marriage.
-It was at Kenmore where Betty & Fielding Lewis resided & raised their family during their 31 years of married life.6
+It was at Kenmore where Betty & Fielding Lewis raised their family during their 31 years of married life.6

 Kenmore where Betty & Fielding Lewis resided

-Betty & Fielding Lewis were strong supporters of the Revolution, & their loyalty to the cause cost them financially.
+Betty & Fielding Lewis were strong supporters of the Revolution, & their loyalty cost them financially.
 The Lewises owned a store, which originally belonged to Fielding’s father.
-During the war, Fielding supplied salt, flour, bacon, & clothing to patriot forces.
+During the war, Fielding supplied salt, flour, bacon, & clothing to the patriot forces.
 Herbs & other produce from Betty’s gardens became teas & ointments that Fielding also supplied to the army.
-In July 1775, the Virginia assembly passed an ordinance providing for a “Manufactory of Small Arms in Fredericksburg, Va.” & named Fielding Lewis & four other men as its Commissioners.
-Appropriations of £25,000 were distributed & land was secured near Hunter’s Forge for the construction & operation of the gunnery.
+In July 1775, the Virginia assembly passed an ordinance providing for a “Manufactory of Small Arms in Fredericksburg, Va.” & named Fielding Lewis & 4 other men as its Commissioners.
+Appropriations of £25,000 were distributed & land was secured for the construction & operation of the gunnery.
 However, the appropriations ran out, & Betty & Fielding Lewis used £7,000 from their personal accounts to maintain the gunnery.
 They later borrowed between £30,000 & £40,000 to provide saltpeter, sulfur, gunpowder, & lead for the manufacture of ammunition during the war.
 Kenmore was heavily mortgaged to meet the costs of these patriotic endeavors.11

 Betty Lewis handled family affairs for her brother George, while Fielding managed many of his financial concerns.
 Fielding collected outstanding debts for George, & he also handled several land transactions for his brother-in-law.12 Meanwhile, when George & Betty’s mother, Mary Ball Washington, died in 1789, shortly after he had left for New York to assume the presidency, George asked his sister to take care of their mother’s estate, providing her with detailed instructions, which she followed.13 In 1790, at George’s request, Betty cared for their niece Harriot Washington, the daughter of their deceased brother Samuel.
 Harriot resided at Mount Vernon, & her uncle George was her guardian.
-Beginning in October 1792, due to the responsibilities of the presidency in Philadelphia, there were no women living at Mount Vernon to watch over her, so George Washington instructed Betty Lewis to move Harriot to Kenmore, which she did.14
+Beginning in October 1792, due to the responsibilities of the presidency in Philadelphia, there were no women living at Mount Vernon to watch over her, so George Washington asked his sister Betty Lewis to move Harriot to Kenmore, which she did.14

 1. Fitzpatrick, John, ed.
 The Writings of George Washington (Washington, D.C.: U.S. Government Printing, 1939), 28.